senecaxconnect/xconnect_docs/docs/Usage_Dashboards.md

 - If a monitored device has thrown an event that has a severity of WARNING, then it is considered to be in a **WARNING** state.

+- If a monitored device has not submitted telemetry to the platform for over 60 minutes, then it is considered to be in an **OFFLINE** state.

 - Lastly, if the monitored device has thrown an INFORMATIONAL event, or there were no events thrown within the last 36 hours, then that is considered to be in **GOOD** health

 ## Predefined Events